kvbaurb99/Discord-Clone/README.md

 - Deleting global or private messages (you are not able to delete someone message)
 - Sending friend request.
 Receiver can accept or reject request.
 After accept users are displayed in All Friends bar and can send private messages between
 - Deleting friends
 - Sending messages between two users.
-You can choose user from expand bar on channel or after adding friend to your friendlist and clicking '+' next to private messages option
+You can choose user from friends bar click on it and you will be redirectet to private chat
 - Changing your username
 - Managing your channels, at this moment only option to delete your channels with the servers and messages on
 - Notifications for friend requests and private messages